empicano/aiomqtt/.github/ISSUE_TEMPLATE/issue.md

 ---

 <!--
 Thank you for taking the time to report an issue!
-We're glad to have you involved with aiomqtt.
+We're glad to have you involved.

 If you're filing a bug report, please consider including the following information:

-- The version of aiomqtt
+- The software version
-- A minimal self-contained code snippet that reproduces the bug (you can use `test.mosquitto.org` for a publicly available MQTT broker)
+- A minimal self-contained code snippet that reproduces the bug
 - Possibly related issues
 -->